Sydiepus/mangadex-py/README.md

 A manga downloader for [MangaDex.org](https://mangadex.org/), Using the new [API](https://api.mangadex.org/docs.html).

 ## inspiration
-if these projects weren't available, mangadex-py would be a gallimaufry of python code.
+If these projects weren't available, mangadex-py would be a gallimaufry of python code.
 some snippets were taken from them.
 1. [manga-py](https://github.com/manga-py/manga-py)
 2. [mangadex-dl](https://github.com/frozenpandaman/mangadex-dl)